 and your submitted work is ready to be graded.

 Penalties for late submissions.
 Late assignments are assessed a penalty equal to 10% of the possible points on the assignment per day (or partial day) late.
-The penalties for your first two late days are waived automatically.
+The penalties for your first two late days during the semester are waived automatically.
 This is intended to account for illnesses, religious observances and travel.
 To request an extension beyond that, post in the appropriate Ed Discussion forum.
-Please do not contact course staff if you need to utilize one (or more) of your automatically waived late days.
+Please do not contact course staff if you need to utilize any of your automatically waived late days.

 Collaboration acknowledgment.